toole-brendan/oscarmike/README.md

 ## Contributing

-We welcome contributions to the OMPT project!
+We welcome contributions to the PT Champion project!
 To contribute:

 1. Fork the repository
 2. Create a feature branch